Parsimonious Mixed Models: Iterative reduction of model complexity

-\paragraph{Dropping variance components to achieve model identification.} A second step toward model reduction could be to remove variance components to achieve model identification.
+A second step toward model reduction could be to remove variance components to achieve model identification.
 Starting with the smallest variance component (or a set of them) this step can be repeated until the PCA no longer suggests overidentification.
-For the present case, { variance components 5 and 7 for \texttt{SubjID} and 1 and 4 for \texttt{ItemID}} are estimated with zero or close to zero values.
-We refit the {\sc lmm} without these variance components.
-The PCA for this {\sc lmm} estimates $12$ non-zero variance components.
+For the present case, variance components 5 and 7 for \texttt{SubjID} and 1 and 4 for \texttt{ItemID} are estimated with zero or close to zero values.
+We refit the LMM without these variance components.
+The PCA for this LMM estimates $12$ non-zero variance components.